Resources for Parents

-Through an informed and active membership, and through the union’s contract, the TAA helps make UW-Madison a more family-friendly and inclusive campus.
+Through an informed and active membership, and through the union’s former contract, the TAA helps make UW-Madison a more family-friendly and inclusive campus.
 In contract negotiations, the union has won additional funding for members’ child care needs, health insurance for families, family leave, and other protections that help grad employees with children (see below for more information on family-related contact provisions).
 Active and organized union members have consistently challenged UW administration to live up to their promises and to expand support for families on campus.

 Childcare during TAA meetings

 If you would like to attend general membership meetings and need to arrange child care to do so, the TAA offers child care through a partnership with the UW-Madison Campus Women’s Center.
 Please contact the TAA office at least a week in advance of any general membership meeting to arrange for child care.

 Child care may be available for regular TAA committee and caucus meetings on an as-requested basis.
 Contact the TAA office for specifics.